A guide to thru-hiking, multi-day camping and

 Camping

 Camping is easy and free in Hong Kong, there are many official AFCD campsites on the trails.
-An excellent website describing Hong Kong’s official AFCD campsites in great detail is hkcampreview.com.
-You will find reviews and information of many of the AFCD campsites here.
 There are times however, that things just don’t fall into place or there will be several dry sections with no official campsites (a particular issue with the Wilson Trail).
 Sometimes you just have to pitch up and Hong Kong can be relatively forgiving of those that do.
 In addition to Hong Kong’s many official (and free) campsites I have also listed some possible unofficial campsites and wild camping opportunities consisting of mainly BBQ sites and beaches.
+You can also check out our wild camping Hong Kong map.
 If you do choose to stay at one of these sites, try and find a secluded spot off the trail, pitch at night, and make sure you clean up after yourself and get out of there early doors.
 I’ve never had a problem doing this, but if you are unlucky and a park warden moves you on, the best thing to do would be to politely acknowledge your mistake and find somewhere else.
 When the night time weather is warmer, you can ditch the tent and bring along a mosquito net and a mat or a bivy bag instead.

 Water